Skip to content

 Data providers like ZoomInfo and Cognism can provide global data to help power marketing campaigns.

-For example, Sales Confidence found the emails and numbers of their ideal customer using Cognism.
+For example, an enterprise logistics company used Cognism to find verified emails and mobile numbers globally.
 This led to immediate and impressive results.
 Here’s what they said:

 3. Create visual content